Skip to ContentSkip to Navigation

 #6 Bikers don’t have to wear a helmet

 This might also surprise many people (especially because Dutch people are quite daring cyclists), but you actually don’t need to wear a helmet while biking.
-That is, if you don’t ride a so-called speed pedelec who can go up to 45 kilometres per hour.
+That is, if you don’t ride a so-called speed pedelec that can go up to 45 kilometres per hour.

 #7 Cycling makes you happy

-It is proven that people who cycle to work or university everyday are likely to be more satisfied with their life.
+It is proven that people who cycle to work or university every day are likely to be more satisfied with their life.
 They are way more relaxed, less stressed, and experience more freedom than people who, for example, drive their car from one place to another.
 It is also better for the environment!
 Even more reason to start cycling everywhere, right? ;)

 Hopefully, some of these fun facts did actually surprise you.
 Now that you know a little more about bikes, you can impress your friends with them.
 If you have another interesting fact about bikes let us know in the comments.
 For now, enjoy your bike ride!